 As for how to dispose of OTC meds, that requires a little work.
 The FDA provides instructions on how to dispose of medications at home, as well as how to take advantage of drug take back programs.
 Some medications can simply be thrown away, while others need to be flushed.

-Readers, how to do you save on over-the-counter drugs?
+Readers, what do you think is the best way to get a discount on medicines?
 Let us know in the comments below.